 Developer contributions may be sought to mitigate against the projected impacts of development on the public services and infrastructure or the environment within the National Park area.

 Contributions are also required where the market is not able to deliver and a specific policy requires a financial contribution (commuted sum) to be made, this is particularly in relation to affordable housing.
-The policy of development contributions is widely accepted as a legitimate and necessary development cost and is typically factored into development appraisals as a matter of course.
+The policy of development contributions is widely accepted as a legitimate and necessary development cost and is typically factored into development appraisals as a matter of course, however planning contributions should not be used to resolve existing deficiencies in infrastructure provision.